The CASPA Life Experiences Essay: What the New Prompt Actually Asks

 The two essays should feel like two windows into the same person, not two drafts of the same essay.

 If you are also sorting out how to present your clinical hours alongside these essays, our CASPA PCE vs HCE categorization guide walks through every ambiguous role so your experience entries and your essays tell a consistent story.
+And if Yale Physician Associate Program is on your application list, note that Yale also requires a separate supplemental application beyond CASPA — see our Yale PA program supplemental essay prompts decoded for the verbatim Mission, Diversity, and Why-Yale prompts.

 A Structural Framework for 2,500 Characters